 Air Fryer Banana Bread in a Mini Loaf Pan

-- Faster preheating: Air fryers heat quickly, so you do not wait long before baking.
+- Faster preheating: Air fryers reach temperature quickly, so there is less waiting before baking begins.

-- Even browning: The circulating hot air encourages a nicely browned top and edges.
+- Even browning: The circulating hot air helps create a nicely browned top and lightly caramelized edges.

 The Best Bananas for a Ripe Banana Recipe

-- Bananas that mash easily with a fork
+- A soft texture that mashes easily with a fork

-As a useful guide, two medium bananas usually yield about one cup of mashed banana, which is enough for a modest mini loaf.
-If your bananas are large, measure them after mashing so the batter stays balanced.
+As a general guide, two medium bananas usually yield about 1 cup of mashed banana, which is the ideal amount for this small-batch quick bread.

 Ingredients